vladimirvikulin/Project-Manager/README.md

 The main features of the My To-Do List+ application include:

-- Adding, editing, and deleting tasks.
+- Adding, editing, and deleting tasks and projects.
-- Creating and deleting task groups.
+- Creating, updating, and deleting task groups with user permissions.
-- Setting task priority by color-highlighting the corresponding row.
-- Marking tasks as completed.
+- Setting task priorities and marking tasks as completed.
-- Sorting groups or tasks by name.
+- Sorting and searching projects/tasks by name or other criteria.
-- Searching for a group by its name.
-- Assigning tasks to specific groups.
+- Assigning tasks to specific projects and managing team members with invitations.
-- Task statistics, including the total number of completed and pending tasks, both overall and within individual groups.
+- Detailed task statistics, including completed/pending tasks, priority groups, and missed deadlines.
-- Task statistics for the most priority groups.
-- User authentication for secure access.
+- Visualization tools: network diagrams, optimized Gantt charts, and various statistical charts (Pie, Bar).
+- Secure user authentication and profile management with avatar support.

 ## Сode reviews of my project